What we know about the victims of the Bondi Beach shooting in Australia

 Another Chabad rabbi reported killed in the attack was Yaakov Levitan.

-The Chabad organization said in post on Instagram confirming his death that Levitan served as the secretary of the Sydney Beth Din and was deeply involved in Chabad operations in Sydney.
+The Chabad organization said in post on Instagram confirming his death that Levitan was the secretary of Sydney Beth Din and was deeply involved in Chabad operations in Sydney.

 Peter Meagher

-Peter “Marzo” Meagher was identified as killed in the attack by his Sydney-based rugby club, Randwick Rugby.
+Peter “Marzo” Meagher was identified as having been killed in the attack by his Sydney-based rugby club, Randwick Rugby.

-In a statement shared on its website, the club’s general manager, Mark Harrison, said Meagher was an “absolute legend” in the club, and served as a manager, referee and volunteer.
+In a statement shared on its website, the club’s general manager, Mark Harrison, said Meagher was an “absolute legend” at the club and had served as a manager, a referee and a volunteer.

 Peter Meagher.